Vennesla Tidende

-Vennesla Tidende (The Vennesla Times) is a local Norwegian newspaper published in Vennesla in Agder county.
+Vennesla Tidende (The Vennesla Times) is a local Norwegian newspaper published in Vennesla which is located in Vennesla Municipality in Agder county, Norway.
 The newspaper was launched in 1989 and is published twice a week.
 It is edited by Christopher Johansen.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Vennesla Tidende has had the following annual circulation: